castorway/remind-me/README.md

 * flask
 * flask-sqlalchemy
 * flask-login
-* flask-twilio
 * flask-apscheduler
+* twilio

 ## To Do:
-* Support SMS messaging
+* Fix up messaging to allow users to add a phone number
+* Add warning if user hasn't added a phone number
+* Add support for different days/non-daily reminders
+* Discord support?
 * Support different time zones